 Scrivener is my writer’s word processor and for large projects it can’t be beat but…

 I also experimented with dictating into the current version of Scrivener for Windows, saving to Dropbox and then opening it on my Mac.

-But the Mac and Windows versions are no longer compatible.
+But the Mac and Windows versions of Scrivener are no longer compatible.
 If you open a Windows Scrivener file on your Mac, the software modifies it such that Windows can’t open it again.
 That’s why I moved to transferring files via Evernote.
 (As of June ‘19)

-If you’re looking for a serious productivity improvement as a writer, dictation is the way to go but the state of the art is in flux.
+If you’re looking for a serious productivity improvement as a writer, dictation software is the way to go but the state of the art is in flux.

 I’m now using the native Mac dictation that’s available by pressing the Function key (fn) twice.
 It works well enough for first drafts.

 The downside is it’s “time limited”.
 You only have a minute or so before the system times out (Siri must be very busy.)

 This addition to Apple hardware is not meant to be a replacement for Dragon.
 Pity…

 I continue to use the Just Press Record if I’m using my iphone for notes.
 But I’m back to typing and thinking about whether I’ll invest in a simple Windows machine for my next project.

 One thought on “Review: Dragon Naturally Speaking Dictation Software”